-Elizabeth Colburn, Director of Hope College Trio Upward Bound had this to say about Michael:
+Elizabeth Colburn, Director of Hope College Trio Upward Bound had this to say about Nhi:

 “Nhi’s success in overcoming personal and environmental obstacles — including learning the English language — are an inspiration!
 Access to a college education is so important to Nhi that she chose to remain in the United States with extended family when her parents decided it would be best to return to Vietnam with her younger sister.
 Since her family’s return to the U.S., Nhi assumed the responsibility of translator and advocate for the family regarding their educational, medical and housing situations.
 While dealing with all of this may have seemed overwhelming at times, it never prevented Nhi from achieving an academic record that reflects her commitment to a college education, her school and overall community.”

-What does the Holland/Zeeland Promise mean to Nhi?
+What did receiving the H/Z Promise Scholarship mean to Nhi?

-Though she was awarded two wonderful scholarships — an Upward Bound Scholarship for $750 and a West Ottawa Panther Scholarship for $500 — they were one year scholarships.
-After that her family would have had to help her take out student loans which might have amounted to close to $50,000.
+Though she was awarded one-time scholarships including the Foundation’s Integrated Fabric Resources, Inc. Employee Scholarship, her family would have had to help her take out student loans which might have amounted to close to $50,000.
 One can only imagine how difficult this would have been for her family in a new culture and with few financial resources.

-When Nhi received the long hoped for call from Stacy Timmerman of the Community Foundation — that there were funds enough to include her as a 2015 scholarship recipient — she and her parents were overjoyed.
+When Nhi received news of the H/Z Promise Scholarship she and her parents were overjoyed.
 Nhi says one of the first things they did was call her grandparents in Vietnam to tell them the news!

 “No matter how hard life is you don’t give up.
 Keep moving forward.
 Don’t be afraid to seek help.
 And learn from your mistakes.”